 - Hourly Employees Gross Payroll (of total sales)

 The standards listed below are only intended to include the room rental portion of the hotel & lodging industry.
 If your hotel or lodging business also has a food and beverage component, refer to the section above.

 Occupancy.
-Number of rooms sold divided by number of rooms available.
+The number of rooms sold divided by the number of rooms available.
 The occupancy rate is the highest it has been in nearly 30 years and this means good news for average daily rate and revenue per available room growth, according to a report from Marcus & Millichap.
 The national average occupancy rate for 2018 is 66.1%.
 In 2018, Minnesota’s average occupancy rate was 56.3% according to STR, Inc.

 Average Daily Rate (ADR).
-Net room revenue divided by total number of rooms sold.
+Net room revenue divided by the total number of rooms sold.
 The national average ADR is $128.94 as of February 2019.
-This is the national average among all market segments – luxury, upscale, mid-price, economy and budget.
+This is the national average among all market segments – luxury, upscale, mid-price, economy, and budget.
 The Minnesota ADR average is slightly lower than the national average at $106.97.